nidhik/InstagramClone/README.md

 Notes:

-Code improvements I'm aware of that I didn't have time for include:
+Code improvements I'm aware of that I didn't have time to include:
 * Creating a seperate model for InstagramVideo
 * Implement View Holder pattern in adapter
 * move networking/deserialization code out of the activity, it doesn't belong there